-2 Women in the Executive Branch Over Time
+4 Women in the Executive Branch Over Time

 A comprehensive examination of the effects of political rhetoric on perceptions of women's representation requires historical context on the strides made by women thus far.
 But over-time data on the gender composition of executive branch agencies is not readily available.
-To understand the state of womens' representation, we solicited historical records on agency-level gender composition from the federal Office of Public Management (OPM) and merged them with publicly available records from more recent years.
-We also manually constructed a data set on the gender of "top-tier" Senate-confirmed executive posts over roughly the same period.
-Using these data, we establish several descriptive patterns below that provide context for our subsequent experimental analysis: (i) major progress for women in the bureaucracy has occurred relatively recently and proceeded at different rates across levels of agencies; and (ii) women have had higher representation under Democratic administrations than Republican ones, on average, a fact that informs a key hypothesis relating to partisanship in our theory of visible representation, which we outline in Section 3.
+To understand the state of womens' representation-which we theorize will bear directly on how political communications about gender diversity are interested in the mass public-we solicited historical records on agency-level gender composition from the federal Office of Public Management (OPM) and merged them with publicly available records from more recent years.
+We also manually constructed a data set on the gender of "toptier" Senate-confirmed executive posts over roughly the same period.
+Using these data, we establishdescriptive patterns below that provide context for our subsequent experimental analysis: (i) major progress for women in the bureaucracy has occurred relatively recently and proceeded at different rates across levels of agencies; and (ii) women have had higher representation under Democratic administrations than Republican ones, on average, a fact that informs a hypothesis relating to partisanship, as discussed in Section 3.

-2.1 Data on Gender Diversity in the Executive Branch
+4.1 Data on Gender Diversity in the Executive Branch

-Our panel data set of employee gender in federal agencies comprises two levels: overall gender composition among rank and file employees in cabinet-level agencies, and the gender composition of Senate-confirmed positions in the same years (1973-2020).3 The rank and file statistics come from a combination of numerous requests for non-public data we made to OPM, which provided us with data for 1973-2014, and publicly downloadable data at the OPM FedScope website covering 2015-2020.
+Our panel data set of employee gender in federal agencies comprises two levels: overall gender composition among rank and file employees in cabinet-level agencies, and the gender composition of Senate-confirmed positions in the same years (1973-2020).6 The rank and file statistics come from a combination of numerous requests for non-public data we made to OPM, which provided us with data for 1973-2014, and publicly downloadable data at the OPM FedScope website covering 2015-2020.